 The fact that you’re reading this article is a testament to the belief that anything is possible.
 I committed myself to a goal that allowed our paths to cross.

-I want to share with you a slideshow I created to capture the vision I have for my life and Margin of Excellence.
+Here’s is a slideshow I created called “Design Your Future.”
 Hopefully this gives you some inspiration to achieve the goals you have in your life.

 The most important step is to START.
 Once you take the first step, you’ll naturally progress towards the finish line.
 If I can do it, so can you.